nrfconnect/sdk-nrf/doc/nrf/libraries/bin/lwm2m_carrier/app_integration.rst

   * The :c:member:`timeout` parameter supplied with this event determines when the LwM2M carrier library will retry the connection.
   * Following are the various deferred reasons:

     * :c:macro:`LWM2M_CARRIER_DEFERRED_NO_REASON` - The application need not take any special action.
       If :c:member:`timeout` is 24 hours, the application can proceed with other activities until the retry takes place.
     * :c:macro:`LWM2M_CARRIER_DEFERRED_PDN_ACTIVATE` - This event indicates problem with the SIM card, or temporary network problems.
       If this persists, contact your carrier.
     * :c:macro:`LWM2M_CARRIER_DEFERRED_BOOTSTRAP_CONNECT` - The DTLS handshake with the bootstrap server has failed.
       If the application is using a custom PSK, verify that the format is correct.
     * :c:macro:`LWM2M_CARRIER_DEFERRED_BOOTSTRAP_SEQUENCE` - The bootstrap sequence is incomplete.
       The server failed either to acknowledge the request by the library, or to send objects to the library.
 Confirm that the carrier is aware of the IMEI.
     * :c:macro:`LWM2M_CARRIER_DEFERRED_SERVER_NO_ROUTE`, :c:macro:`LWM2M_CARRIER_DEFERRED_BOOTSTRAP_NO_ROUTE` - There is a routing problem in the carrier network.
       If this event persists, contact the carrier.
     * :c:macro:`LWM2M_CARRIER_DEFERRED_SERVER_CONNECT` - This event indicates that the DTLS handshake with the server has failed.
       This typically happens if the bootstrap sequence has failed on the carrier side.
     * :c:macro:`LWM2M_CARRIER_DEFERRED_SERVER_REGISTRATION` - The server registration has not completed, and the server does not recognize the connecting device.
       If this event persists, contact the carrier.
     * :c:macro:`LWM2M_CARRIER_DEFERRED_SERVICE_UNAVAILABLE` - The server is unavailable due to maintenance.
+    * :c:macro:`LWM2M_CARRIER_DEFERRED_SIM_MSISDN` - The device is waiting for the SIM MSISDN to be available to read.
 * :c:macro:`LWM2M_CARRIER_EVENT_FOTA_START`:

   * This event indicates that the modem update has started.
   * The application must immediately terminate any open TLS and DTLS sessions.
   * See :ref:`req_appln_limitations`.
+* :c:macro:`LWM2M_CARRIER_EVENT_FOTA_SUCCESS`

+  * This event indicates that the FOTA procedure is successful.
 * :c:macro:`LWM2M_CARRIER_EVENT_REBOOT`:

   * This event indicates that the LwM2M carrier library will reboot the device.
   * If the application is not ready to reboot, it must return non-zero and then reboot at the earliest convenient time.
+* :c:macro:`LWM2M_CARRIER_EVENT_MODEM_INIT`:

+  * This event indicates that the application must initialize the modem for the LwM2M carrier library to proceed.
+  * This event is indicated during FOTA procedures to reinitialize the :ref:`nrf_modem_lib_readme`.
+* :c:macro:`LWM2M_CARRIER_EVENT_MODEM_SHUTDOWN`:

+  * This event indicates that the application must shut down the modem for the LwM2M carrier library to proceed.
+  * This event is indicated during FOTA procedures to reinitialize the :ref:`nrf_modem_lib_readme`.
 * :c:macro:`LWM2M_CARRIER_EVENT_ERROR`:

   * This event indicates an error.
-  * The event data struct :c:type:`lwm2m_carrier_event_error_t` contains the information about the error (:c:member:`code` and :c:member:`value`).
+  * The event data struct :c:type:`lwm2m_carrier_event_error_t` contains the information about the error (:c:member:`type` and :c:member:`value`).
-  * Following are the valid error codes:
+  * Following are the valid error types:

-    * :c:macro:`LWM2M_CARRIER_ERROR_CONNECT_FAIL` - This error is generated from the :c:func:`lte_lc_init_and_connect` function.
+    * :c:macro:`LWM2M_CARRIER_ERROR_LTE_LINK_UP_FAIL` - This error is generated if the request to connect to the LTE network has failed.
       It indicates possible problems with the SIM card, or insufficient network coverage.
 See :c:member:`value` field of the event.

-    * :c:macro:`LWM2M_CARRIER_ERROR_DISCONNECT_FAIL` - This error is generated from the :c:func:`lte_lc_offline` function.
-See :c:member:`value` field of the event.
+    * :c:macro:`LWM2M_CARRIER_ERROR_LTE_LINK_DOWN_FAIL` - This error is generated if the request to disconnect from the LTE network has failed.
     * :c:macro:`LWM2M_CARRIER_ERROR_BOOTSTRAP` - This error is generated during the bootstrap procedure.

       +--------------------------------------------------------+--------------------------------------------------------------------------------------+--------------------------------------------------+